Skip to main content

 #

-Residential, local, home to the Panathenaic Stadium.
-Good for those wanting neighborhood Athens without the Exarchia edge.
+Residential, authentically local, and home to the Panathenaic Stadium (where the first modern Olympics were held).
+Great for anyone who wants neighborhood Athens without the Exarchia edge.

 Metaxourgeio